vishnudattaj/the-basketball-oracle/README.md

 - **Regular/Playoff Stats:** Switch between seeing regular and playoff stats for a better user experience.
 - **Password Protection:** A secure password feature ensures only authorized users can access certain data or sections of the site.
 - **Typeahead Search:** Quickly find what you're looking for with real-time search suggestions that show matching player names, teams, and stats as you type.
+- **PRI:** A custom made metric created in order to effectively compare NBA players.
+Further information can be found by hovering over the word PRI anywhere within the website.